cartesi/ipfs-service/README.md

 # IPFS Service

-Cartesi IPFS service is a gRPC server that implements the [`AddFile`](#addfile) and [`GetFile`](#getfile) endpoints for its in-process IPFS node.
+Cartesi IPFS service is a gRPC server that implements the [`AddFile`](#addfile) and [`GetFile`](#getfile) endpoints and performs them using an external IPFS node.
 The endpoints are defined in the submodule `grpc-interfaces/ipfs.proto`, and are required to access the filesystem where the files are being manipulated.
-A gRPC server and test client are implemented in Golang in the `server` and `test_client` directories.
+A gRPC server and test client are implemented in Golang in the `ipfs-api-server` and `test_client` directories.

 ## AddFile